 Setting achievable weight loss goals is crucial for long-term success.
 Rapid weight loss can be unsustainable and may lead to muscle loss, which can negatively impact your posture.
 Aim for a gradual and steady weight loss of 1-2 pounds per week, which is considered a healthy and sustainable rate.

-Consult with a healthcare professional or registered dietitian to determine a weight loss plan that is tailored to your individual needs and health status.
+Consult with a healthcare professional or registered dietitian to determine a weight loss plan that is designed for your individual needs and health status.
 They can help you set realistic goals, create a balanced meal plan, and develop an exercise program that is safe and effective for you.

 2. Focus on a Balanced Diet